nostr-core vs @getalby/sdk

 Low-Level Building Blocks

-generateSecretKey,getPublicKey - Events:
+generateSecretKey,getPublicKey,nip06(BIP-39 mnemonic derivation) - Events:

-finalizeEvent,verifyEvent,getEventHash - Relay connections:
+finalizeEvent,verifyEvent,getEventHash - Relay:

-Relay,RelayPool - Encryption:
+Relay,RelayPool,nip11(relay info),nip42(auth),nip65(relay lists) - Encryption:

 nip04,nip44 - Encoding: